Frequently Asked Questions

 Can I bring my own food?

-Yes you can - but we must insist that it be in a labelled, vermin proof container as per the conditions of our boarding licence.
+Yes you can - but we must insist that it be in a sealed container as per the conditions of our boarding licence, the container should be labelled with the pets name and full instructions.
 There will be no alteration to the overall boarding fee.

 My dog has to have regular medication - is this a problem?